-One aspect of living in Japan that most people overlook is how laundry is handled.
-Most apartments come equipped with washer hookups inside or outside the building.
-Almost no apartments have dryers as you have places to hang your clothes.
+One aspect of living in Japan that most people overlook is how laundry is handled, here is our Village House deep dive into all things laundry.
+Most rental apartments come equipped with washer hookups inside or outside the building.
+Almost no apartments have dryers, since most apartments have spaces to hang clothes.
 Coming from western cultures, this can be a big change of process.
 Something that took two hours can now take a whole day depending on the weather.
 There are a few things one can expect when handling clothes in Japan.

 The Washing Machine